 - Offices & Services

 The SEAS academic management structure parallels the areas in which our faculty teach.
 Each faculty member is assigned to a primary teaching area overseen by an Area Chair.
 Select faculty also have secondary appointments.

-Area Deans are a clear single point of responsibility for each academic concentration (existing and proposed) and are responsible for mentoring tenure-track faculty and for the oversight of Area-related searches, reviews, and promotions.
+Area Chairs are a clear single point of responsibility for each academic concentration (existing and proposed) and are responsible for mentoring tenure-track faculty and for the oversight of Area-related searches, reviews, and promotions.

 Applied Mathematics focuses on the creation and study of mathematical and computational tools broadly applicable in science and engineering, and on their use in solving challenging problems in these and related fields.

 The frontier of high-energy physics is "the even smaller" and that of astrophysics is "the ever larger."
 Applied Physics, of which the study of condensed matter is a large part, has its own frontier, "the ever more complex," covering the interfaces of physics, chemistry, biology, and engineering.